narthur157/ractive-partials/README.md

 errors will make sure it works at least a little bit, though nothing beyond that.

-An easy way to run them is by running `python -m SimpleHTTPServer 8080` and then going to localhost:8080/samples Note that if you just go to index.html you will get cross-origin request errors.
+An easy way to run them is by running `python -m SimpleHTTPServer 8080` and then going to localhost:8080/samples Note that if you just go to index.html in your filesystem you will get cross-origin request errors.